 Disco La Ayala or La Cueva (the Cave) in Trinidad is exactly what it says.
 A disco in a cave.
 It’s a short walk uphill past the church in Trinidad’s main square – it’s along Calle Simon Bolivar to the Ermita de Nuestra Señora de la Candelaria de la Popa.

 Ask for Ayala and you’ll get directed and no doubt see the increase in impromptu bars set up on the front of locals’ houses – cocktails while you walk!

 Trinidad’s Disco La Ayala is indeed inside a cave.
 It’s open 7 days a week, but not until around midnight, although 0100 is more likely to have more of a vibe.
 There are very few tables here, but most people will be dancing.
-There’s a cover charge of 5 CUC to enter, which gives you one drink.
-After that cocktails will cost 3 CUC each.
+There’s a cover charge to enter, which gives you one drink.
 You can’t take bags into Disco La Ayala, but there’s a bag check at the door (leave your valuables at home).
 You’ll find 3 different bars and 5 dance floors at disco La Ayala.
 At 0100 there’s usually a show with dancers and entertainers.